AdobeDocs/experience-cloud.en/help/experience-rollouts/concepts/what-is-a-feature-flag.md

 >[!NOTE]
 >
 >In Experience Rollouts, a feature flag is the most atomic unit of feature control.
-It can be used on its own to target a single feature, or combined with other flags in a [feature group](feature-groups-to-control-multiple-features.md) or [release](release-management.md).
+It can be used on its own to target a single feature, or combined with other flags in a [feature group](feature-groups-to-control-multiple-features.md).